sreelakodali/Research2017_Sreela/dl_models additional files/example models/README.md

-# Fully-connected NN Model for Human Activity Recognition (HAR)
+# Fully-connected NN Model for Human Activity Recognition
 Note: the filename is a misnomer - this works on multiple HAR datasets Compatible with UCI Opportunity, Daphnet Gait, PAMAP2, UCI Smartphone Raw, UCI Smartphone Processed Based off of Hammerla et al 2016 paper

+These files can be found in dl-models, in the opportunityHAR branch, or in this path:
+/group/vlsiarch/kodali/dl-models

 Each HAR dataset has a different filename, window sizes, overlap fractions, hidden dimension layer size, no. of sensor features,  and no. of classes.
 If adding a new dataset, add an additional elif() statement to the set of statements on line xyz with the aforementioned parameters.